k-vaughn/iso5345/readme.md

 ITS application identifier (ITS-AID)

 An ITS-AID provides a globally unique identifier for an ITS application specification.
-The specification for the ITS-AID identifier list is provided [here](its-aid-spec.md).
+The list of ITS-AID values is provided [here](its-aid.md).

 ### ITS-ATT